lando/lando/docs/config/services.md

 Lando services are our distillation of Docker containers into their most important options combined with some *special sauce* to setup good [networking](./networking.md), [certificates](./security.md) and [SSH keys](./ssh.md) as well as options to run [build steps](#build-steps) and provide low level [overrides](#overrides).

 You can use the top-level `services` config in your [Landofile](./lando.md) to define and configure a service.
-The various options you can specify in any service regardless of the service type is shown below:
+The various options you can specify in any service regardless of the service type are shown below:
 ```yaml
 services:
   myservice: